akempler/migrator/README.md

 Once selected, it will display the data in a table for you to review.
 You can then save the data to a csv file.

+NOTE: this is a work in progress and not all functionality is available yet.

 ## Setup